hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 I believe there are many good reasons for this, and they are not immediately obvious.

-Labs and researchers should understand why they publish because it affects how publications—and researchers—are valued, and, sometimes, whether things get published at all.
+Labs and researchers should understand why they publish because it affects how publications—and researchers—are valued, how they explain the value of their work, and, sometimes, whether things get published at all.
 I've been thinking about this recently after thinking about [the open-ended nature of research and creativity](/2023/03/06/open-ended-exploration.html).

 Publication sometimes baffles corporate management.
 I still remember the lawyer at one company many years ago who expressed confusion at the idea that we'd just invented something and immediately wanted to tell all of our competitors.